 10. Using Social Sharing Buttons: Google has already stated that they won’t approve the social share counts.
 So, why are they important?
 Well, the simple answer is social engagement.

 Google won’t count social shares but what it looks at is the percentage of people sharing the content and engaging with it.
 Keeping the SEO point of view aside, this will lead more traffic to your website and that’s the whole point of it.

-11. Internal Linking: Back in 2012 Google’s Penguin update penalized the sites which had over optimized anchor texts.
-Well, A good news is Penguin only sees anchor text ratios which are from external sites.
+11. Internal Linking: Back in 2012, Google's Penguin update penalized the sites with over-optimized anchor texts.
+Well, The good news is Penguin only sees anchor text ratios that are from external sites.

 With Internal linking you can either link to other pages using anchor texts or create SILOS to create relevancy (refer to Wikipedia for this technique).

 12. Sitemap: What is an XML Sitemap and why is having one important for SEO?
 Good question!
 Think of your website as a house and each page of your site as a room.

 You can think of an XML Sitemap like a blueprint for your house and each web page were a room, your XML Sitemap would be a blueprint—making it easy for Google, the proverbial home inspector of the web—to quickly and easily find all the rooms within your house.

 XML Sitemaps are important for SEO because they make it easier for Google to find your site’s pages—this is important because Google ranks web PAGES not just websites.